a beginner’s guide to an easy, thrifty backyard garden

 Usually a bit more expensive than neighbors but less than the gardening store would be a farmer’s market or a co-op.
 There are many co-ops and farmer’s markets; Google to find one in your region.

-Once you get your garden going you may want to learn how to save seeds from your own plants for the following year for an even greater savings.
+Once you get your garden going you may want to learn how to save seeds from your own plants for the following year for even greater savings.
 It is such a satisfying feeling to plant seeds that you collected and saved from your own harvest.

 Saving Note: Seeds and vegetable plant starts can be purchased with EBT (or food stamp) benefits.